Variant3d/launch-examples/aframe/README.md

 1. Clone or download this github repo
 2. Search for `YOUR_SDK_KEY` to find the script tag that requires your key to be set as a url parameter.
-3. Host the project on a public server with SSL (where the url begins with `https://`).
+3. Host the project on a server with a valid SSL (where the url begins with `https://` and the certificate is not self-signed).

 ## Help